Rogue-1/HTB/Machines/Linux/Buff.md

   TCP        127.0.0.1             3306          0.0.0.0               0               Listening         8628            C:\xampp\mysql\bin\mysqld.exe
   TCP        127.0.0.1             8888          0.0.0.0               0               Listening         4280            CloudMe
 ```
-This PoC should do the job pretty quickly.
+This PoC should do the job pretty quickly but we will need to modify the script a little to

 https://www.exploit-db.com/exploits/48389